mikelewek/FSD_P2_TournamentResults/README.md

 	<code>$ python tournament_test.py</code>
 </pre>

-<p>tournament_test.py will output all of the tests have ran and "Success!
+<p>tournament_test.py will output all of the tests have ran successfully and display "Success!
 All tests pass!" in the CLI.</p>